agblogger/agblogger.github.io/analytics.md

 Open **Admin → Analytics** to access the dashboard.
 It includes:

-- **Summary cards** — total page views, unique visitors, and top page for the selected period
+- **Summary cards** — total page views and top page for the selected period
 - **Views over time** — area chart of daily views and visitors
 - **Top pages** — sortable table of paths by view count; click a row to see its referrer sources and a per-page views chart
-- **Breakdowns** — horizontal bar charts for browsers, operating systems, languages, locations, screen sizes, and campaigns (browsers and OSes support version drill-down)
+- **Breakdowns** — horizontal bar charts for browsers, operating systems, languages, locations, screen sizes, and campaigns.

 Use the date-range selector at the top to switch between 7-day, 30-day, and 90-day presets or pick a custom range.